nbehzad/CLSL/data/README.md

 ## 1. external-resources

-<external-resources> folder includes all external resources needed for the construction of the model.
+The 'external-resources' folder includes all external resources needed for the construction of the model.
 It consists of 3 kinds of resources containing in 3 folders as below:

 ### 1.1 parallel-corpora